Strategy to address racism against people of colour

 - As a national heritage charity giving advice to over 127 small trusts and charities across the country, how can we set an example for addressing racism against people of colour and what advice can we give to others trying to do the same?

-The paper includes a range of actions that we’re going to take over the course of the coming years.
+The strategy includes a range of actions that we’re going to take over the course of the coming years.
 We’ll be posting updates on our progress every six months to let everyone know how we’re getting on and to ensure we are transparent about our progress.

 Please feel free to adapt our strategy yourself if it suits.
 Bear in mind that every organisation is different, so you may need to change the wording so it works for you.
-If you’d like any further advice, please feel free to get in touch with our Diverse Heritage Officer Nicky (email@example.com) and our Communications Officer Erin (firstname.lastname@example.org), who’ll be happy give support and signpost you to experts in racial equity.
+If you’d like any further advice, please feel free to get in touch with our Diverse Heritage Officer Jen (email@example.com) and our Communications Officer Erin (firstname.lastname@example.org), who’ll be happy give support and signpost you to experts in racial equity.